it-teams-dev/ctest-discounts-001/README.md

 of the current application.
 In my case I had a VM with Ubuntu on ip 10.10.10.210 so the setting from env was API=http://10.10.10.210/lumen/public/

 ## Solution features - Extensibility
-Discount Types are represented by classes implementing the IDisount interface found in the ..\app\Discount\Interfaces.
+Discount Types are represented by classes implementing the IDiscount interface found in the ..\app\Discount\Interfaces.
 Each such class has to implement the methods
 - isDisountApplicable() : checking if the current discount is applicable to certain request context
 - applyDiscount : compute the actual discount as a value